owenmonroe/knowledge_periodicals_text_reuse/_mindoc_media/source_image_1.md

 ---
-page: source
+page: source1
-title: Image_№1_from_Source
+title: Image_№1_from_Source1
 media_type: image

-_title: Apple tree
+_title: Mocking Bird Article from Penny Magazine
-description: Main page photo
+description: from the November 16, 1832, issue of Penny Magazine
-creator: Unknown
+creator: The Society for the Diffusion of Useful Knowledge
 _date: Unknown
 rights:
 type: